BrandConstantin/SpringBoot3-Spring6/README.md

 * Custom code can be added during bean initialization or bean destruction
 * `init-method` is the method to initialize an action during bean initialization
 * `destroy-method` is the method to initialize an action during bean destruction
-* We can do this on globaly
+* We can do this on globally
 ```
 <bean id="myCoach" class="beanlifecycle.TrackCoach"
 	init-method="doInitMethod" destroy-method="doDestroyMehtod">
 </bean>
 ```
-* Or separarly, by class
+* Or separately, by class
 ```
 @Component
 public class BaseballCoach implements Coach{